kobraworksmodding/CLEAN-GOTR/README.md

 The button prompt options have been removed since Juiced Patch does this on-the-fly.

 The DLC Missions have been removed to avoid conflict crash issues with the SR2 PC DLC Project.

+The nude option has been removed since Juiced Patch has an option for it.